GoogleCloudPlatform/data-migration-tool/docs/installation/README.md

 ```

-**DMT requires additional user permission except predefined role, you can execute the Bash script dmt-custom-userrole-setup.sh present in the root directory to create custom dmt user additional permission role**
+**DMT requires additional user permissions aside from the predefined roles, you can execute the Bash script dmt-custom-iam-role-setup.sh present in the root directory to create the custom DMT user role**

 ```